pascallaliberte/sharpen.page/index.md

 **[/visualize](/visualize#details) -- A consulting call**.
 Preceded by an email exchange to learn how I can help, the focus of the call (the main value to you) will be about consulting you on what to do next.
 Additionally, our discussion will give me the information I need to put together a proposal for further work for you, if that'd be helpful (I won't try to upsell you).
 CDN$&nbsp;250, including our back-and-forth over email ahead of the call and the call itself (about an hour).
 I'll wave the fee if you choose to go with one of the above packages.

-**[/articles](/articles)** - Free, my articles are published every Friday.
+**[/articles](/articles)** - **Free**, my articles are published every Friday.
 They cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
 Sign-up below.

-**[/your-purchase-story](/your-purchase-story)** - I pay _you_ USD $60 for you to tell me a recent purchase story.
-Conditions apply and I might blog about your story (names and details removed), but that's basically the deal.
+**[/your-purchase-story](/your-purchase-story)** - **I pay _you_ USD $60** for you to tell me a recent purchase story.
+I'm looking for a time you hesitated a lot, purchased it for yourself, and a few other things I'm looking for.
+I might blog about your story too (names and details removed), but that's basically the deal.

 ## Since You Were About to Ask...